-The Zurich Services Corporation

-Risk Engineering

-1299 Zurich Way, Schaumburg, Illinois 60196-1056

-800 982 5964 www.zurichna.com
+The Zurich Services Corporation Zurich Resilience Solutions I Risk Engineering 1299 Zurich Way, Schaumburg, Illinois 60196-1056 800 982 5964 www.zurichna.com

-The information in this publication was compiled by The Zurich Services Corporation from sources believed to be reliable.
-We do not guarantee the accuracy of this information or any results and further assume no liability in connection with this publication, including any information, methods or safety suggestions contained herein.
-Moreover, The Zurich Services Corporation reminds you that this publication cannot be assumed to contain every acceptable safety and compliance procedure or that additional procedures might not be appropriate under the circumstances.
-The subject matter of this publication is not tied to any specific insurance product nor will adopting these procedures insure coverage under any insurance policy.
+The information in this publication was compiled from sources believed to be reliable for informational purposes only.
+All sample policies and procedures herein should serve as a guideline, which you can use to create your own policies and procedures.
+We trust that you will customize these samples to reflect your own operations and believe that these samples may serve as a helpful platform for this endeavor.
+Any and all information contained herein is not intended to constitute advice (particularly not legal advice).
+Accordingly, persons requiring advice should consult independent advisors when developing programs and policies.
+We do not guarantee the accuracy of this information or any results and further assume no liability in connection with this publication and sample policies and procedures, including any information, methods or safety suggestions contained herein.
+We undertake no obligation to publicly update or revise any of this information, whether to reflect new information, future developments, events, or circumstances or otherwise.
+Moreover, Zurich reminds you that this cannot be assumed to contain every acceptable safety and compliance procedure or that additional procedures might not be appropriate under the circumstances.
+The subject matter of this publication is not tied to any specific insurance product nor will adopting these policies and procedures ensure coverage under any insurance policy.
 Risk Engineering services are provided by The Zurich Services Corporation.